What We Do

 Battle Re-enactments

-The battles aim to give a small insight into what battles of the British Civil Wars were like between the Royalists and Parliamentarians – with the beat of the drums, the fire of the muskets and artillery, and the clash of pikes as the air fills with gunpowder smoke.
-It’s a spectacle not to be missed
+The battles re-enactments aim to provide an insight as to what the English Civil War battles were like between the Parliamentarian Armies and the Royalist counterparts - with the beat of the drums, the fire of the muskets and artillery, and the clash of pikes as the air fills with gunpowder smoke.
+It’s a spectacle not to be missed!

-If you're interested in joining us then you can read here to find out more!
+If you're interested in joining the Regiment then you can read here to find out more!

-If you wish to enquire about hiring us, then please contact Stephen Foster - details can be found under the Contact Us section.
+If you wish to enquire about hiring us, then please Contact Us.